 - Career options in a wide range of health science fields

 - Degree: Bachelor of Medical Laboratory Science

-- 4 yrs Length
+- Length 2 yrs

-Students enter Year 3 of the program and complete two years of study in topics which include: toxicology, pathology, hematology, histology, tissue culture, molecular biology, biochemistry, medical microbiology, human physiology, laboratory administration, clinical chemistry, genetics, immunology, parasitology, cytology, career searching skills, and instrumental analysis.
+Medical Laboratory Science is the study of the scientific principles underlying disciplines practised in hospital and medical research laboratories, including toxicology, hematology, histology, tissue culture, molecular biology, biochemistry, medical microbiology, human physiology, clinical chemistry, genetics, immunology, parasitology, cytology, and instrumental analysis.

 You’ll enter the program in your third year of study and spend two years learning the theory and practical laboratory skills needed to design and implement experiments and analyze the results.
 The curriculum bridges numerous fields of health science study, enabling you to work across interdisciplinary boundaries.

 As a Medical Laboratory Science student, you’ll gain practical, hands-on experience in a variety of lab techniques.
 You’ll also learn higher-order skills related to experimental design, critical thinking, giving and receiving feedback, presentation delivery, discussion facilitation, and strategies for effective teamwork.

 If you’re interested in pursuing a research career, you have the option of completing a directed studies research project with faculty members in the Department of Pathology and Laboratory Medicine.

 The Medical Laboratory Science program is located in the Department of Pathology and Laboratory Medicine at UBC Hospital on the Vancouver campus.
 As a student in the program, you’ll also have the opportunity to visit other spots, including the BC Centre for Disease Control, the William Boyd Museum of Pathology, and clinical hospital laboratories.Send details